 How To Get Over Your Ex Boyfriend

-Getting over an ex can be very difficult.
-It doesn’t matter the breakup circumstances – who initiated it or the reasons for the breakup – most breakups make for a difficult time in either or both lives.
+Getting over an ex can be difficult, especially if you're newly single after a breakup and the wound is still fresh.
+It doesn’t matter the breakup circumstances – who initiated it or the reasons for the breakup – most breakups can make for a difficult time for everyone involved.

 Why Do You Pine For Your Ex-Boyfriend?

-There are plenty of reasons that keep you from getting over an ex-boyfriend.
-Before the process of learning how to get over your ex-boyfriend can begin, we must first understand why those feelings of longing still exist.
+There could be plenty of post-breakup obstacles that can keep you from getting over an ex-boyfriend.
+Before the process of learning how to get over your ex-boyfriend can begin, you may need to first understand why those feelings of longing still exist: